UI-Research/mobility-from-poverty/README.md

 # Code Standards

--   The [tidyverse style guide](https://style.tidyverse.org/) was written for R but contains lots of good language-agnostic suggestions for programming. ##Setting up and organizing scripts
+-   The [tidyverse style guide](https://style.tidyverse.org/) was written for R but contains lots of good language-agnostic suggestions for programming.

 -   The top of each script should clearly label the purpose of the script.
 Here is an example Stata header:

 <!-- -->